mwcraig/astro_research_setup/docs/getting-started/install-astro-stuff.md

 # Install these astronomy-specific python packages

 There are several packages used in this research.
 The steps below walk you through install them.

-# Installation instructions

 The instructions below should work for all platforms...if you run into problems please let us know!

 ## Make an "environment" just for astro research